Bailbrook House, Bath UK

 “Thank you for such a brilliant training event – the content was spot on, all the presentations and sessions were really, really good and I came away feeling that I had learned masses: a rich diet of fact and opinion.
 I can honestly say that I have rarely – if ever – enjoyed such an event quite as much as this one.”

 This course is provided by the UK Centre for Tobacco and Alcohol Studies (UKCTAS), a Public Health Research Centre of Excellence which includes 13 universities (www.ukctas.net).
-The course is co-ordinated by Dr. Niamh Fitzgerald and Prof. Linda Bauld from the Institute for Social Marketing at the University of Stirling.
+The course is co-ordinated by Dr. Niamh Fitzgerald, Senior Lecturer in Alcohol Studies, at the Institute for Social Marketing, University of Stirling.

 Previous participants have included people working in public health, local and national alcohol policy, or new to alcohol research or practice.
 Please contact Dr. Niamh Fitzgerald (firstname.lastname@example.org) if you are unsure about its suitability for your needs.

 Places will be allocated on a first come, first served basis.
-Student numbers are capped at 40 to ensure an effective learning experience and networking opportunities.
-Early bird discounts apply until 16th June 2017.
-Applications will not be taken after 8th September 2017.
+Participant numbers limited to 40 to ensure an effective learning experience and networking opportunities.
+Applications will not be taken after 31st August 2018.